Undergraduate summer placements

 - be expected to obtain a First or Upper Second class honours degree.

-You must also meet at least one of the following widening participation criteria:
+Priority will be given to applicants who meet at least one of the following widening participation criteria:

 - You have been in public care for a minimum of three months since the age of 11.